jonzingale/weather_currents/README.md

 including: A.I., data mining, automata theory, information recognition, genetic algorithms, and data visualization.
 This repo is a work in progress.
 Contributions toward its goals are greatly appreciated.
-Below, are general headers for the active sub-projects/goals.
+Below are general headers for the active sub-projects/goals.

 <ul>
 <li> [ ] <a href="/weather">Retrieving and stabilizing real-time weather data.</a></li>